mmmorris1975/aws-runas/README.md

 ## Build Requirements

-Developed and tested using the go 1.9 tool chain, aws-sdk-go v1.10.50, and kingpin.v2 v2.2.5
+Developed and tested using the go 1.9 tool chain, aws-sdk-go v1.10.50, and kingpin.v2 v2.2.5 *NOTE* This project uses the (currently) experimental `dep` dependency manager.
+See https://github.com/golang/dep for details.

 ## Building and Installing

-_NOTE_ This project uses the (currently) experimental `dep` dependency manager.
-See https://github.com/golang/dep for details.
 Assuming you have a go workspace, and GOPATH environment variable set (https://golang.org/doc/code.html#Organization):
   1. Run `go get -d github.com/mmmorris1975/go-aws-runas`
   2. Run `dep ensure` to check/retrieve dependencies
   3. Then run `go build -o aws-runas github.com/mmmorris1975/go-aws-runas` to create the executable `aws-runas` in the current directory

+## Configuration

+To configure a profile in the .aws/config file for using AssumeRole, make sure the `source_profile` and `role_arn` attributes are set for the profile.
+The `role_arn` attribute will determine which role will be assumed for that profile.
+The `source_profile` attribute specifies the name of the profile which will be used to perform the GetSessionToken operation.

+If the `mfa_serial` attribute is present in the profile configuration, That MFA device will be used when requesting or refreshing the session token.

+Example:

+    [profile admin]
+    source_profile = default
+    role_arn = arn:aws:iam::987654321098:role/admin_role
+    mfa_serial = arn:aws:iam::123456789098:mfa/iam_user

 ## Usage
-    usage: aws-runas [<flags>] [<profile>] [<cmd>...]
+    usage: go-aws-runas [<flags>] [<profile>] [<cmd>...]

     Create an environment for interacting with the AWS API using an assumed role

     Flags:
       -h, --help              Show context-sensitive help (also try --help-long and --help-man).
-      -d, --duration=1h0m0s  duration of the retrieved session token -l, --list-roles       list role ARNs you are able to assume -m, --list-mfa         list the ARN of the MFA device associated with your account -v, --verbose          print verbose/debug messages
+      -d, --duration=12h0m0s  duration of the retrieved session token -l, --list-roles        list role ARNs you are able to assume -m, --list-mfa          list the ARN of the MFA device associated with your account -e, --expiration        Show token expiration time
+      -s, --session           print eval()-able session token info, or run command using session token credentials -r, --refresh           force a refresh of the cached credentials -v, --verbose           print verbose/debug messages
       -V, --version           Show application version.

     Args:
       [<profile>]  name of profile